Tangent Vector Variational Quantum Eigensolver: A Robust Variational Quantum Eigensolver against the inaccuracy of derivative: Convergence for each system

 \section{Convergence for each system}

-In this section we describe the convergence of energy levels on calculation of TVVQE for molecular Hamiltonian of hydrogen atom, rectangular Hubbard Hamiltonian sized 3$\times$ 1 and the Hamiltonian of lithium hydrite molecule of only active orbitals \cite{2011H2305}.
-The Hamiltonian of the molecules are all prepared classically by STO-3G basis.
+In this section we describe the convergence of energy levels on a calculation of TVVQE for molecular Hamiltonian of a hydrogen molecule , rectangular Hubbard Hamiltonian sized 3$\times$ 1, the Hamiltonian of lithium hydride molecule, and the Hamiltonian of beryllium hydride molecule of only active orbitals \cite{2011H2305}.
+The orbitals to be calculated are chosen to be omit non molecular orbitals.
+The Hamiltonian of the molecules is all prepared classically by STO-3G basis.
 The Hubbard Hamiltonian consists of a hopping term and a Coulomb term taking into account spins \cite{Jiang1424}, thus, it has 6 sites and 2 bonds.
-The coefficnent of the hopping term is $t=0.13 eV$ and the coefficient of Coulomb term is $8t$, respectively.
+Hence this requires 6 qubits.
+The coefficient of the hopping term is $t=0.13 eV$ and the coefficient of the Coulomb term is $8t$, respectively.
 The method to optimize the evaluation function is Broyden-Fischer-Goldferb-Shanno (BFGS) method \cite{optimization}.
-The number of iteration of optimization process of tangent vector in TVVQE is 10 for all states.
-As shown in Fig. \ref{Hoconv}, ground, triplet, singlet and doubly excited state converge to an exact value.
-VQE with VQD cannot derive the energy levels of doubly excited state.
+This is quasi-Newtonian method that uses quasi-Hessian for optimization instead of ordinary Hessian.
+The number of iterations of the optimization process of tangent vector in TVVQE is 10 for all states.
+Firstly, we show the convergence of hydrogen molecules.
+As shown in Fig. \ref{Hoconv}, ground, triplet, singlet, and doubly excited state converge to an exact value.
+VQE with VQD cannot derive the energy levels of the doubly excited state because of low accuracy of lower states.
 Although, according to the difference between calculated energy and the exact energy of STO-3G basis (log error), the accuracy of the energy levels of this state is beyond the chemical accuracy as shown in Table. \ref{convcomp}.
-Moreover, all states approach to an exact value in the process of optimizing tangent vector.
+Moreover, all states approach an exact value in the process of optimizing tangent vectors.